webpack/webpack.js.org/src/content/guides/code-splitting.md

 Using these inline directives while declaring your imports allows webpack to output “Resource Hint” which tells the browser that this resource is probably(prefetch)/definitely(preload) needed for some navigation in the future.

-Simple prefecth example can be having a `HomePage` component, which renders a `LoginButton` component which then on demand loads a `LoginModal` component after being clicked.
+Simple prefetch example can be having a `HomePage` component, which renders a `LoginButton` component which then on demand loads a `LoginModal` component after being clicked.

 __LoginButton.js__